See highlights from the 39th-annual Band Festival which included performances from 19 middle and high school bands.

 MEP policies and procedures

-The Music Enrichment Program is administered by the Director of Fine Arts and district music staff.
+The Music Enrichment Program is administered by the Director of Visual and Performing Arts and district music staff.

 The enrichment teachers will be recruited, interviewed and recommended by district music teachers.

 Lessons are taught in practice rooms and classrooms of schools during music classes, lunch hour, before or after school, and on weekends.

 No lessons will be scheduled during academic classes.